For students who have piano lessons during school hours at Avondale School the following policies apply:

 - Annual rate rises should be expected.
 These follow local Music Teacher Association recommended rates and reflect regular ongoing professional development and enhancement of my teaching skills.

-- For absences due to sickness, notice must be provided by 8:00am by text message or phone call only.
+- For absences due to sickness, notice must be provided by 8:00am by text message or phone call.
 If I am not notified the lesson will still be charged for.

 - Excursions and other school-related events must be communicated to me as soon as possible – do not assume that I know of the event.
 If I go to collect a student for lesson and their class is away on an excursion etc which I have not been notified of, the lesson will still be charged for.